kevmtbui/Growfolio/README.md

-# Growfolio
+# GrowFolio

 AI-powered investment advisor Chrome extension that helps you make smarter financial decisions using machine learning and Google's Gemini AI.

-## What is Growfolio?
+## What is GrowFolio?

-Growfolio is a Chrome extension that provides personalized investment recommendations based on your financial profile, risk tolerance, and investment goals.
+GrowFolio is a Chrome extension that provides personalized investment recommendations based on your financial profile, risk tolerance, and investment goals.
 It combines:

 - **Machine Learning Models**: LSTM neural networks trained on historical data to predict short-term trading signals
 - **Google Gemini AI**: Natural language explanations and long-term portfolio recommendations